cchabanois/mesfavoris/README.rst

 .. image:: /docs/gdriveOAuth.png?raw=true
     :alt: Gdrive oauth flow

 .. note::  Currently, you cannot connect to multiple accounts.
 However, you can share bookmarks between accounts.
-You can also delete your current credentials if you selected the wrong account during authentication (Preferences/Mes Favoris/GDrive : delete credentials).
+You can also delete your current credentials if you selected the wrong account during authentication (Preferences/Mes Favoris/Google Drive : delete credentials).

-Add bookmark folder to GDrive
+Add bookmark folder to Google Drive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Select the bookmark folder you want to add to gDrive and click on *Add to GDrive* :
+Select the bookmark folder you want to add to gDrive and click on *Add to Google Drive* :

 .. image:: /docs/gdriveMenu.png?raw=true
     :alt: Gdrive Menu

-.. note::  The bookmarks you added to gDrive are still available when you are not connected but are read-only.
+.. note::  The bookmarks you added to Google Drive are still available when you are not connected but are read-only.

-Bookmark files are available in the *eclipse-bookmarks* folder in your google drive :
+Bookmark files are available in the *eclipse-bookmarks* folder in your Google Drive :

 .. image:: /docs/eclipse-bookmarks-gdrive.png?raw=true
     :alt: eclipse-bookmarks folder in your google drive